kapteyn-astro/kapteyn/SPHINX/intro.rst

 - :mod:`wcsgrat`, for calculating parameters for WCS graticules.
   It does not require a plot package.

-  .. not included yet
-     :mod:`maputils`.
+- :mod:`maputils`.
 Provides methods for reading FITS files.
   It can extract 2-dim image data from data sets with three or more axes.
   A class is added which prepares FITS data to plot itself as an image with Matplotlib.
-     The use of the methods in this module are demonstrated in sample applications ``mapmaker.py`` and ``flux.py``

 - :mod:`tabarray`, providing a class for the efficient reading, writing and manipulating simple table-like structures in text files.

+- :mod:`mplutil`, utilities for use with matplotlib.
+  Currently only class AxesCallback, which provides a more powerful mechanism for handling events from LocationEvent and derived classes than matplotlib provides itself.

 .. ascarray left out
   :mod:`ascarray`, a binary module containing the base function for